Efficient NLP Model Finetuning via Multistage Data Filtering

 While most of the work focuses on modeling strategies, this paper exploits an opportunity particularly for finetuning with large datasets: \textit{filtering training data at low computational cost}.
 Given that training data is known as often redundant \cite{katharopoulos2018not}, we test a simple idea: skip training examples that are less important to the gradient updates.

-\paragraph{Challenges} The idea raises twofold research challenges.
-First, how to assess the training example importance?
-As the model is updated throughout a training process, the decision must weigh the data's importance against the model's current knowledge.
+\paragraph{Challenges} The idea raises twofold challenges.
+First, how to assess training example importance?
+As the model is being updated throughout a training process, the assessment must weigh training examples against the model's \textit{up-to-date} capability.
 Second and more importantly, the assessment itself should incur low computational overhead.
-To this end, much prior work for selecting training data does not apply \cite{mirzasoleiman2020coresets,wang2020optimizing}: targeting training effectiveness but not efficiency, they often use computationally expensive methods to weigh data, e.g. comparing training gradients; as a result, they often slow down the training or incur non-trivial prepossessing before training.
+To this end, much prior work for selecting training data does not apply \cite{mirzasoleiman2020coresets,wang2020optimizing}: targeting training effectiveness but not efficiency, they often use computationally expensive methods to weigh data, e.g. comparing training gradients; they often slow down training or incur costly prepossessing before training.

-\paragraph{Our method} We use training loss as the signal for training data importance: low loss means the model has high confidence on the training examples, which may be skipped to reduce training cost.
-As will be shown in the paper, this simple idea is powerful: skipping training data on which losses are lower than a fixed, hand-picked threshold $L_{low}$ can skip 20\% -- 50\% of the data while seeing minor ($<$1\%) drop in the final model accuracy.
+\paragraph{Our method} We use training loss as the signal for data importance: low loss means the model has high confidence in the training examples, which could be skipped to avoid the cost.
+As will be shown in the paper, this simple idea is powerful: skipping training data on which losses are lower than a fixed, hand-picked threshold $L_{low}$ can skip 20\% -- 50\% of the data while seeing a minor ($<$1\%) drop in the final model accuracy.
 Yet, hand-picking $L_{low}$ is tedious; comparing $L_{low}$ against losses still requires the computation of forward passes.